falco442/lumen-treeview/README.md

 # Installation

-from command line, run the command
+from command line, in the root folder of your Laravel/Lumen project, run the command

 ```
 composer require falco442/lumen-treeview